LucaGobbo/LoadingPublisher/README.md

     }
 ```

 LoadingPublisher also adds operators on `AnyLoadingPublisher`, `mapLoadingOutput`, `isLoading`, `flatMapLatestLoading`, `dematerializeLoadingState` and more.
 It also adds the `LoadingPublishers` namespace where we've defined some default Publishers like `Zip`, `CombineLatests`.
-New ones can be requested when needed